The-Forecaster/rusty/README.md

 ### The OS

-- install rustup [here](https://rustup.rs/) if you use windows or OSX or use your package manager of choice if you're using Linux.
+- for windows or OSX, install rustup [here](https://rustup.rs/) or use your package manager of choice if you're using Linux.
 - navigate to the repository where this code is and run 'rustup toolchain install nightly'
 - run 'rustup override set nightly'
 - run 'rustup component add rust-src --toolchain nightly-x86_64-pc-windows-msvc'